 2) Embedded Mode: Here, Yaws runs as an embedded webserver in other Erlang-based applications.

 Yaws has good performance under high concurrency because Yaws uses Erlang's Lightweight threading system.
-It can works efficiently with any database.
+It can work efficiently with any database.

 Facebook Data Center